alikureishy/SDC-advanced-lane-lines/README.md

 Note the '-o' parameter because the value used here will need to be provided in the 'Calibrator' section of the configuration settings for the 'Lane Mapper' utility below.
 Please see the 'Implementation' section below for details.

-#### Lane Mapper Utility
+#### Lane Mapper Utility (lanemapper.py)

+This is the main utility of this project, that loads the pipeline configuration from a configuration file and then reads in the input video, passing each frame of the video (subject to some filters) through the pipeline, and outputing the result of the pipeline into an output video, an example of which can be seen by following the YouTube link via the image at the top of this document.

-This utility is in the file lanemapper.py.
-It is also a command line utility, invoked as in the following example:
+This is also a command line utility, invoked as in the following example:

 ```
 /Users/safdar/git/advanced-lane-detection/src> python3.5 lanemapper.py -i ../project_video.mp4 -o ../sample_out.mp4 -c config/lanemapper.json -x 1 -p -r 100 400